kubos/kubos/docs/apis/device-api/isis-trxvu/trxvu.rst

 In order to read a message from a radio's receive buffer, call the :cpp:func:`k_radio_recv` function.

-The function takes two parameters:
+The function takes three parameters:

-    - A pointer to a :cpp:type:`radio_rx_message` structure where the meta-data and message should be put
+    - A pointer to a :cpp:type:`radio_rx_header` structure where the meta-data should be put
+    - A pointer to a buffer where the message payload should be put
     - *(Optional.
 Value of 'NULL' may be passed)* A pointer to a 2-byte variable which will be updated to contain the length of the message received.

 The function will return one of three values: